getporter/proposals/pep/001-initial-pep-process.md

 rejected idea again in subsequent discussions.

-#### Open Issues
+#### Open Questions

-While a PEP is in draft, ideas can come up which warrant further discussion.
+While a PEP is in draft, questions can come up which warrant further discussion.
-Those ideas should be recorded so people know that they are being thought about but do not have a concrete resolution.
-This helps make sure all issues required for the PEP to be ready for consideration are complete and reduces people duplicating prior discussion.
+Those questions should be recorded here so people know that they are being thought about but do not have a concrete resolution.
+This helps make sure all for the PEP to be ready for consideration are complete and reduces and reduces people duplicating prior discussion.
+When possible, link the question to where it is being discussed, such as a [forum] post/comment.

 ### PEP Lifecycle